The Media Treats White Drugs Users Like Angels Who Lost Their Wings and Treats Black Drug Users Like Demons Who Must Be Returned to Hell

 Ms. Harvey had been a popular honors student.
 But she developed anorexia.
 Alcohol was next.
 By 21, she was hooked on heroin.”

-Despite the drug crises in white communities being the largest the United States has ever seen, dwarfing the crack epidemic of the 80s, white people — from every class status — have the benefit of never being negatively judged for their behavior; white communities have the benefit of not being raided by rabid police departments and S.W.A.T. teams; white people aren’t being rounded up and shuffled into prisons by the truckload; white communities and the people who reside in them aren’t being pathologized; no one is blaming white culture for this deviancy; no one is attributing this to the immorality of whiteness and white people; there’s even sympathy for babies born with opioid addiction; and they are sure to downplay crystal meth and hyper-focus on opioids-as-painkillers to ensure maximum sympathy.
+Despite the drug crises in white communities being the largest the United States has ever seen, dwarfing the crack epidemic of the 80s, white people — from every class status — have the benefit of never being negatively judged for their behavior; white communities have the benefit of not being raided by rabid police departments and S.W.A.T. teams; white people aren’t being rounded up and shuffled into prisons by the truckload; white communities and the people who reside in them aren’t being pathologized; no one is blaming white culture for this deviancy; no one is attributing this to the immorality of Whiteness and white people; there’s even sympathy for babies born with opioid addiction; and they are sure to downplay crystal meth and hyper-focus on opioids-as-painkillers to ensure maximum sympathy.
 No, for white people, this is being treated as a health crisis from which they can be saved.
 And addiction, for white people, is being treated as an illness.

 All of this is, of course, the complete opposite of how addiction was and is being dealt with in black and brown communities.
 In black and brown communities, to this very day, addiction is regarded as a crime and black and brown users are considered criminals.
 And remember how the government and media lied and told us we had to be terrified of “crack babies”?

 The only way you would know that white-on-white crime is ravaging white communities is by going to those communities or talking to the academics doing the research and conducting the studies.
 But you will not find it in the news because to maintain the facade of white superiority, such violent behavior by white people must remain utterly hidden while, simultaneously, criminal activity in black and brown communities must receive hyper-focus to the point of exaggeration, leading to skewed perceptions of black and brown criminality — bolstered by the fact that police forces are forced to seek out crime in black and brown communities and ignore it in white communities — that people of all races believe are accurate.